 Dirt build-up in your AC coils causes your unit to run less efficiently.
 This leads to higher energy costs and an increased risk of system breakdown due to overworked components.
 You can avoid these issues by replacing your air filter every four months, and giving your AC condenser coils a good cleaning with Simple Green Foaming Coil Cleaner.

-- Turn off the AC at the thermostat and shut off power to the condensing unit.
+- Turn off the AC and shut off power to the condensing unit.
 Condenser coils should be cool before cleaning.

 - Remove outer case and caging.
 Remove the bolts that are attaching the lid to the rest of the condenser, avoiding the bolts that hold the fan to the lid.
 If your air conditioner's fan assembly is at the top of the unit, be careful not to stretch or damage any wires.
 If you can't proceed without doing this, contact a professional.

 - Clear out debris and broken fins.
 Use a small broom or hand brush to remove any broken aluminum fins (aluminum fins improve heat transfer) as well as leaves, dirt or dead insects that have gotten into the unit.
-This helps prevent corrosion and increases airflow.
+This helps increase airflow and cooling.

-- Inspect coil fins for damage: Carefully straighten any bent coil fins.
+- Inspect coil fins for damage.
+Carefully straighten any bent coil fins with a fin comb.

-- Reassemble the air conditioner: Reassemble your air conditioner now that your coils are clean, and reconnect power to the condensing unit.
+- Reassemble the air conditioner now that your AC coils are clean and reconnect power to the condensing unit.